 The world is unstable!
 One thing is for sure we cannot wish away what is uncomfortable.
 It should be dealt with; if not, we might get to a place where hope becomes lost.
 On scanning through my files yesterday and finding this video sent to me a year ago, I’m reminded of the fragility of life.
 As someone who grew up on Bob Marley’s music and his rise and impact on hearts across the world, through the relevant messages his body of work conveys, I have a deep sense of pride; I’m also amazed by the wisdom and foresight he had.
 With admiration and recognition, these particular lyrics’ “Natural Mystic” sounds like a wake-up cry.
 Please, listen as I have and tell me if it doesn’t speak to us.
 When we look around us, near and far, something is brewing, and the results could be jarring.
 It is quite concerning, but what must we do to stem the tide?
 First, there has to be an acknowledgment that something is amiss!

 I don’t have the right to this song or permission.
-Still, these words must be heard and hopefully rekindle consciousness to taking necessary steps to revert something that, God forbid, might be unrecoverable, which could be losing lives!
+Still, these words must be heard and hopefully rekindle consciousness to take necessary steps to prevent something that, God forbid, might be unrecoverable, which could be losing lives!
 The life that might be saved could be our very own!